-The Directors believe the Group is very well placed to manage its business risks successfully and have a good expectation that both the Company and the Group have adequate resources to continue their operations for the foreseeable future, even with the current COVID-19 situation.
-For these reasons they continue to adopt the going concern basis in preparing the financial statements.
+The Directors believe the Group is very well placed to manage its business risks successfully and have a good expectation that both the Company and the Group have adequate resources to continue their operations for the foreseeable future.
+For these reasons, they continue to adopt the going concern basis in preparing the financial statements.